Tiki Dog Food receives the Advisor’s top rating of 5 stars.

 - Tiki Lomi Lomi Luau Wild Salmon and Chicken

-Tiki North Shore Luau Wild Salmon Dog Food was selected to represent the others in the line for this review.
+Tiki North Shore Luau Wild Salmon was selected to represent the other products in the line for this review.

 Tiki North Shore Luau Wild Salmon